-The course aims to introduce students to concepts of engineering mechanics, which are the foundations of structural engineering, hydraulic engineering and geotechnical engineering.
-It develops the concept of equilibrium, which is foundational for solving engineering problems in many civil engineering disciplines.
-It introduces external and internal forces as vectors.
-External forces include point loads in the same and different directions; uniformly and non-uniformly distributed loads; externally applied moments and pressure.
-Internal forces include axial, shear, bending and torsional forces.
-The course is restricted to the reactions of simple statically determinate systems, and simple applications to structures and fluids.
+The course aims to introduce students to concepts of engineering mechanics which are the foundations of structural engineering, hydraulic engineering and geotechnical engineering.
+This course develops the concept of force and moment equilibrium, which is foundational for solving engineering problems in many civil engineering disciplines.
+The course introduces external and internal force and moment vectors acting on structural systems comprising ropes, rods and beams.
+External loading considered includes point loads; uniformly and non- uniformly distributed loads; and pressure.
+The principles of static equilibrium and geometric compatibility are applied to analyse structural rigid-body systems with regards to internal member and joint reactions including axial and shear forces, bending and torsional moments as well as reactions at points of support.
+The concept of friction as well as its application in statics and hydraulics is briefly discussed.
+The concepts of sectentroid and center of gravity are introduced.
+Consolidation of conceptual knowledge through sketching is undertaken to enhance comprehension.
+The course is restricted to simple statically determinate systems, and simple applications to structures and fluids.